kieranknowles1/vulcanite/docs/readme.md

 - `VN_LOGALLOCATIONS`: Enable verbose logging of Vulkan memory allocations.
   Leaks are always logged, regardless of this setting.
+- `VN_LOGCOMPONENTSTATS`: Track and log the number of components of each type, for debugging the space efficiency of the ECS.

 ## The Unconventional